ibraheemdev/matchit/README.md

 ## Usage

-This is just a quick introduction, view the [Docs](https://docs.rs/httprouter/0.0.0/httprouter/index.html) for details.

-Let's start with a simple example with hyper:
+With the `hyper-server` feature enabled, the `Router` can be used as a router for a hyper server:

 ```rust,no_run
 use httprouter::{Router, HyperRouter, Params, Handler};